ABOUT THE BOOK

 Gayle L. Nelson, Esq., Contributor to NPQ Newswire, Author of Your Fellow Board Member Blog and a Commissioner of the Illinois State Commission for the Elimination of Poverty: "As a Development Consultant and Capacity Building Coach, volunteers often ask for my advice on how to identify potential funders and write a grant proposal.
 I look forward to recommending this book to them and am hopeful it will lead to more efficient use of resources and additional funding for essential causes in Illinois and across the country."

 Melissa U. Draut, Grant Consultant, http://www.melissadraut.com: Took a break the other day and read your book.
 Just what I need when mentoring new folks who call and ask how to get started.
 They need to read your book before we meet for coffee!
 I really like how you present some self-reflection and a wellness assessment so folks know if they are in the right place at the right time.
 Spot on!
 On the same token, you’ve given me (a seasoned, not “old”) grant writer a way to think about my next chapter with grants.
 I have 10 years of wonderful experiences with people, groups and results.
 Your book reminded me of all the reasons why I love grant consulting - besides the rush of bringing in the money for my groups.
-Your story inspired me - especially with the variety of work you do and the fact that you are doing it in your sixties.
+Your story inspired me - especially with the variety of work you do.

 "When I stepped into a fellowship position in a public school district, I had no experience in writing grant proposals.
 Fortunately, I attended one of Katherine’s grant workshops, where I picked up the nuts and bolts of the trade.
 She gave me feedback as I crafted a plan and resources for the school district, and then assisted our efforts by presenting an in-service for the teaching staff.
 Many teachers and non-grant writers can be intimidated by grants.
 Katherine breaks down the steps of proposal writing in a clear and understandable way.
 Participating in grant training helped lower the barrier for the district to apply for grants.
 In a few months of working with teachers on their grant requests, we raised over $50,000!
 Katherine served as a mentor and proposal coach for my work with a larger project to install a new synthetic turf field at Sto-Rox Jr./Sr. High School, which has received a $250,000 grant from the Pittsburgh Steelers through the National Football League Foundation Grassroots Program.
 Her book, Grantepreneur helped me with a salary negotiation for my current position. and getting started as a professional grant writer.
 This book offers an exciting take on how to get started in a career and business that pays while helping organizations in need of assistance.
 I highly recommend it to anyone looking for direction and inspiration in their transition to this profession." ~ Brian Rhindress, Site Coordinator, Communities in Schools of Pittsburgh and Allegheny County (Sto-Rox School District)

 Katherine F.H.
 Heart, GPC, M.Ed. is a GPA Approved Trainer with ten years of grant training experience.
-Request a presentation for your school, university course, library, book club, conference, webinar, event, or organization.
+Request a presentation on "getting started in a grant career and business" for your school, university course, library, book club, conference, webinar, event, or organization.

 won top honors for Business Books at